 HR data will only be processed for Employment-related purposes and in general will not be disclosed to third parties, except where required or authorised by law or with the agreement of the Employee.
-HR files are normally stored in the office of the HR & Training Manager and Employees who have access to these files must ensure that they treat them confidentially.
+HR files are normally stored in the office of a member of the Senior Management Team and Employees who have access to these files must ensure that they treat them confidentially.